ShuhuaGao/WPF-Examples/Master-Detail/SoccerLeagues/readme.md

 Note that a custom `CollectionView` (via `CollectionViewSource`) can explicitly defined in XAML for advanced customization.
 Check [this example](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.displaymemberpath?view=net-5.0#examples)

+#### Alternative way
+Another method to attain the above synchronization is to viewed it from a *control-first* (instead of *data-first*) perspective.
+A detailed control may bind to the `Selector.SelectedItem` property of its master control with relative source of `ElementName` source.
+For example, `ItemsSource="{Binding SelectedItem.REGIONS, ElementName=CityCB}"`.
+It may be easier to understand but less elegant.

 ## About data presentation/visualization
 Note that we did not provide any data template to render our data.
 Internally, the content of a `ContentControl` is displayed by its internal `ContentPresenter` (accessible in a control template).
 The logic (order) of display is illustrated [here](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.contentpresenter?view=net-5.0#remarks).